Our Top 5 London areas to move to!

 - Michelin starred restaurants such as The Ninth and Portland are plentiful.

-- Superb choice of independent cafes; try Roots Juicery on Charlotte Place for high quality, freshly prepared organic produce.
+- Coupled with a superb choice of independent cafes; try Roots Juicery on Charlotte Place for high quality, freshly prepared organic produce.

 Coming to Fitzrovia…